isomerpages/moe-sgs/index.md

 description: An Isomer site of the Singapore Government
 image: /images/School-Logo.jpg
 permalink: /
-notification: New!
-Welcome to our staging site.
-We welcome and appreciate all comments, thank you!
+notification: Please visit our official fb site to view more exciting updates on our school programmes
 sections:
   - hero:
       background: /images/Isomer Banner.png